 There are a lot of people out there who will be happy to tell you that you should never bother cold calling.
 Typically these people are either bad at doing it themselves, have never sold professionally or stand to benefit in some way from discouraging you from doing so.

-Of course, I don’t believe that sales people should abandon all other forms of selling in favor of cold calling.
+Of course, I don’t believe that modern sales people should abandon all other forms of selling in favor of cold calling.
 There are different mediums one can use to create new opportunities, and it doesn’t make sense to eliminate one medium simply because another medium is available.
 There is simply nothing about any medium that makes it an exclusive choice.
 Like a toolbox, you use different tools for different purposes.

 Cold calling, if you do it well, can help you prospect, develop relationships and boost conversions.
 In this guide, I’ll walk you through exactly why cold calling is still important and how you can learn to be an effective cold-calling powerhouse in no time.

 Chapter 1: Cold Calling is Dead: A Rebuttal

 Sales people can often be divided into two camps: those who still do cold calling and those who believe that social selling has replaced it.
 Usually those in one camp feel that their method is best and the other is useless.
 The folks who like social selling have set up cold calling, something salespeople don’t like, as a straw man to have something to rail against to gain clients.
 This is simply not an effective way to approach sales.